zoffline/zwift-offline/README.md

 <zoffline ip> secure.zwift.com
 ```
 * Run "Host Changer", select created ``hosts.txt`` file and press the button
+* Optionally, instead of using the "Host Changer" app, you can set the "DNS 1" of your phone Wi-Fi connection to the IP address of the PC running zoffline
-* Note: If you know what you're doing and have a capable enough router you can adjust your router to alter these DNS records instead of using the "Host Changer" app.
+* Note: If you know what you're doing and have a capable enough router you can adjust your router to alter these DNS records instead of using the "Host Changer" app or changing your phone DNS.

 </details>